kiniou/tips/README.md

 ### states order matters :

-In top.sls (or included sls within a state), the order of states will be processed in the declared order.
+In top.sls (or included sls within a state), the order of states will be processed in the declared order :

 ```sls
  - "role:webserver":